Andrea1999Broglia/Solar-field-output-simulation-by-Monte-Carlo-method/README.md

 # Solar-field-output-simulation-by-Monte-Carlo-method

 Being able to predict the energy output of a solar field in a given day and, in a broader sense, an average day is of paramount importance:
-1) in the first case, it allows to the owner of the plant to sell a power profile to the grid during the daily energy trading activities;
+1) in the first case, it allows traders to bid a power profile during the daily energy trading activities;
-2) in the second case, it is important to simulate the power output of a solar field before its realization in order to evaluate the profitability of the investment.
+2) in the second case, it is important to simulate the power output of a solar field before its realization in order to evaluate the profitability of a possible investment.

 For this reason, I decided to use some common python libraries (*math, random, numpy*) to implement a model that answer the first question and a Monte Carlo simulation that, applied to said model, allows to statistically describe the output of a solar field on a given day.